Canine Multifocal Retinopathy (CMR) is an autosomal recessive eye disorder.

 HUU/HUU (Affected): The dog carries two copies of the mutant gene and is homozygous for Hyperuricosuria.
 The dog is affected and will always pass on a copy of the mutant gene to its offspring.
 THESE DOGS SHOULD NOT BE BRED.

-HUU/n (Carrier): Both the normal and mutant copies of the gene detected.
+HUU/n (Not Affected/Carrier): Both the normal and mutant copies of the gene detected.
 Dog is a carrier for Hyperuricosuria, and can pass on a copy of the defective gene to any offspring.
 THESE DOGS SHOULD ONLY BE BRED TO CLEAR DOGS.

-n/n (Clear): Dog tested negative for the Hyperuricosuria gene mutation, and will not pass on the defective gene to its offspring.
+n/n (Not Affected/Clear): Dog tested negative for the Hyperuricosuria gene mutation, and will not pass on the defective gene to its offspring.
 CANDIDATE FOR BREEDING.